Miguel Arias Cañete: Minister of Agriculture, Food and Environment, 2011–2014

 In 2011 Mariano Rajoy appointed Arias as Minister of Agriculture, Food and Environment in the Spanish Government.
 He had already served as agriculture minister from 200–2004, but the environment was a new brief for him as it was previously dealt with by a separate ministry.

 During his time in office, Arias managed to get parliamentary approval of a 2013 law allowing some construction to take place closer to the coast than previously allowed, raising alarm among ecologists and opposition parties, who argued the change could further blight the Mediterranean shoreline.

 European Commissioner for Climate Action and Energy, 2014–2019

-In 2014, Arias was picked by Rajoy to lead the Partido Popular's list in the 2014 European elections.
+In 2014, Arias was picked by Rajoy to lead the People's Party's list in the 2014 European elections.
 Following the elections, Spain nominated him for the Juncker Commission in August 2014.
 By early September, European Commission President Jean-Claude Juncker assigned Arias to the office of European Commissioner for Climate Action and Energy, where he became the first single supervisor of those two policy areas.
 He took office on 1 November 2014.
 In this capacity, he works under the guidance of Maroš Šefčovič, the European Commission Vice President for Energy Union.